Bretton Woods system: Design

 The big question at the Bretton Woods conference with respect to the institution that would emerge as the IMF was the issue of future access to international liquidity and whether that source should be akin to a world central bank able to create new reserves at will or a more limited borrowing mechanism.

-Although attended by 44 nations, discussions at the conference were dominated by two rival plans developed by the United States and Britain.
+Although attended by 44 governments, discussions at the conference were dominated by two rival plans developed by the United States and Britain.
 Writing to the British Treasury, Keynes, who took the lead at the Conference, did not want many countries.
-He believed that those from the colonies and semi-colonies had "nothing to contribute and will merely encumber the ground."
+He believed that those from the colonies and semi-colonies had "nothing to contribute and will merely encumber the ground".

 As the chief international economist at the U.S. Treasury in 1942–44, Harry Dexter White drafted the U.S. blueprint for international access to liquidity, which competed with the plan drafted for the British Treasury by Keynes.
 Overall, White's scheme tended to favor incentives designed to create price stability within the world's economies, while Keynes wanted a system that encouraged economic growth.
 The "collective agreement was an enormous international undertaking" that took two years prior to the conference to prepare for.
 It consisted of numerous bilateral and multilateral meetings to reach common ground on what policies would make up the Bretton Woods system.

 At the time, gaps between the White and Keynes plans seemed enormous.
 White basically wanted a fund to reverse destabilizing flows of financial capital automatically.
 White proposed a new monetary institution called the Stabilization Fund that "would be funded with a finite pool of national currencies and gold… that would effectively limit the supply of reserve credit".
 Keynes wanted incentives for the U.S. to help Britain and the rest of Europe rebuild after WWII.
 Outlining the difficulty of creating a system that every nation could accept in his speech at the closing plenary session of the Bretton Woods conference on 22 July 1944, Keynes stated: